constellation-daq/Constellation/python/constellation/satellites/LeCroy/README.md

 ## Supported devices

+This satellite is compatible with a broad class of Teledyne-LeCroy devices, and was successfuly tested with a `Waverunner 8104`.
 The device to be controlled by this satellite can be accessed via the `ip_address` and `port` configuration parameters.
+By default the port is set to 1861 by the embedded acquisition software.

+To set up the TCP transfer, run the "Utilities Setup" from the "Utilities" menu, switch to the "Remote" tab and enable the "TCPIP (VICP)" option.
+The IP address to use in this satellite will be provided beside the selection box.

 ## Parameters